 PURPOSE: The United Nations General Assembly have designated December 2nd as International Day for the Abolition of Slavery, to mark the date of the adoption of the United Nations Convention for the Suppression of the Traffic in Persons and of the Exploitation of the Prostitution of Others (resolution 317(IV) of December 2nd, 1949).
 The focus of this day is on eradicating contemporary forms of slavery, such as trafficking in persons, sexual exploitation, the worst forms of child labour, forced marriage, and the forced recruitment of children for use in armed conflict.
 Discrimination, including harmful traditional practices, plays a significant role in exacerbating the vulnerability of groups to exploitation.

-EVENTS: Celebration of the 75th anniversary of the Convention for the suppression of the Traffic in persons.
+EVENT: Celebration of the 76th anniversary of the Convention for the suppression of the Traffic in persons.
+2026 marks the 100th anniversary of the Slavery Convention, when the international community made a bold commitment to end slavery in all its forms.
+We must act with the same resolve to eradicate contemporary forms of slavery.
+A world built on freedom, dignity and justice for all is not only possible – it is our shared responsibility.
 The ILO’s Protocol on Forced Labour could restore hope and freedom to millions of people trapped in modern slavery.
 But first it must be ratified by countries around the world.
 We have the chance to make history.
-On December 2nd, the United Nations General Assembly will hold a conference to mark the 75th anniversary of the Convention for the suppression of the Traffic in persons and to observe the International Day of Abolition of Slavery 2024 at UNHQ.
+On December 2nd, the United Nations General Assembly will hold a conference to mark the International Day of Abolition of Slavery 2025.

 Key objectives of the session: